gradle/gradle/design-docs/improved-console.md

 On ANSI terminals, we can use empty spaces with different background colors for the "bars".
 The progress bar shall be red given a failing build.

+Note that the suffix at the end of the progress bar should be the progress for the current Gradle execution phase.

 **ASCII-based options (some options use extended ASCII):**
 ```
 [##                        ] 6% Building